-A good example of the first 32-bit operating system is OS/2 and Windows NT.
+Good examples of the first 32-bit operating systems are OS/2 and Windows NT.
 Sometimes, versions of Windows that are 32-bit are referred to as WOW32.
-Today, 32-bit computers and operating systems are being replaced by 64-bit computers and operating systems, such as 64-bit versions of Windows 7 and Windows 10.
+Today, 32-bit operating systems are being phased out by their 64-bit counterparts, such as specific versions of Windows 7 and Windows 10.

-2. 32-bit can also refer to the amount of colors a video card is displaying.
+2. 32-bit can also refer to the number of colors a GPU is currently, or capable of, displaying.
 32-bit is the same as 16.7 million colors (24-bit color with an 8-bit alpha channel).